 ng new PROJECT_NAME cd PROJECT_NAME ng serve

 where PROJECT_NAME is the name you want to give your project.
 This project name will become a sub directory under the directory you executed the command from.
-But what if you want to create a new project first, using your editor, and then you want to run ng new?
-My first attempt was to run ng new using the directory where my project existed.
-But that just gave me an error message that said the directory already existed.
-Yeah, I know.
+But what if you want to create a new project first, using your editor, and then you want to run ng new

-Then I tried running ng new without the directory name inside the project directory.
+without the directory name inside the project directory.
 The result of that was being told that I forgot a parameter.

-Well, what about using ng new with “.” as a parameter, meaning “current directory”.
+with “.” as a parameter, meaning “current directory”.
 Nope, “.” is not a valid name.
 It took me a while to figure this out.

-But you can execute ng init from within the directory your existing project is in and it will scaffold out your application in your current directory.
+from within the directory your existing project is in and it will scaffold out your application in your current directory.

 NG SERVE

-One of the commands you’ll see above is ng serve.
+One of the commands you’ll see above is ng serve

 You may wonder what this is and why you would want to run it.
 Don’t I just deploy my application on my own server?
 Well, yes, eventually you will.
 But while you are developing the application you will want or need to test it locally.

 Since Angular 2 requires a build and packaging step, you’ll want to automate this as much as possible.
-So, before you toss the idea of using ng serve out, let’s take a look at what this gives you.
+So, before you toss the idea of using ng serve

-First, ng serve gives you a web server to run your application.
+gives you a web server to run your application.
 By default, this runs on http://localhost:4200.
 You can try this now.

 Oh wait!
 What’s it doing?
 It looks like it is doing way more than starting a web server.

-Well, yes, it is.
-You see ng serve automatically compiles all of your typescript files and bundles all of your resulting files together every time a file changes.
-The first time you run ng serve, it will do this because everything has changed.
+, it will do this because everything has changed.
 But it gets better, it will also refresh whatever browser is looking at the application so that your browser will always reflect whatever changes you’ve made in your source code.

 There are a few specific cases where this won’t work, but generally this works out pretty well.